The Atos General Management Committee (GMC):

-Charles Dehelly, Senior Executive Vice President, Global Operations
+Charles Dehelly, Senior Executive Vice President, coordinating Global Operations & Top Programs

-Gilles Grapinet, Senior Executive Vice President, Global functions and Chief Executive Officer Worldline
+Gilles Grapinet, Senior Executive Vice President, coordinating Global functions and Chief Executive Officer Worldline

-Michel-Alain Proch, Senior Executive Vice President, United States, IT, Security, Internal Audit
+Michel-Alain Proch, Senior Executive Vice President, coordinating U.S. Operations

 The Atos Executive Committee is composed of the four members of the General Management Committee and: